Unequal rotor lift distribution

 Unequal rotor lift distribution is an effect where the blades of a helicopter rotor generate more lift at the rotor tips than at the rotor hub.

-A helicopter rotor blade is an aerofoil, which is driven through the air to create lift.
+A helicopter rotor blade is an airfoil, which is driven through the air to create lift.
 The lift generated is proportional to the square of the speed.
 Because the tips of the rotating blades travel much faster through the air than the parts of the blades near the hub, they generate much more lift.

 If not mitigated, this effect would cause large bending stresses in the blade.
 In addition, the tip would have to be made stronger to handle the increased load.
 Helicopter manufacturers use the following techniques to equalise lift across the blade: